docker/docs/subscription/upgrade.md

    > **Note**
    >
-   > Ensure you have selected your personal account on the left side of the **Billing Details** page.
+   > Ensure you have selected the correct account on the left side of the **Billing Details** page.
 For example, if you want to purchase a Docker Pro subscription, you must select your personal account.